Supply Chain Architect for D2C

 6 to 8 weeks / Fixed fee

-I map your Supply Chain with your team.
-I talk to everyone involved — procurement, finance, operations, logistics.
-I find what’s actually happening versus what’s supposed to happen.
-You get a complete current-state picture, a gap analysis and a prioritized 12–36 month roadmap that we will implement in Phase 02.
+I map your Supply Chain with your team and find what’s actually happening versus what should.
+You leave with a complete picture and a prioritized roadmap to implement in Phase 02.

 • North Star and Target State